 Zero Woman: Red Handcuffs (1974)

-When a female cop (Miki Sugimoto) is attacked by a rapist, she takes matters into her own hands, killing him without realising the extra political consequences of him being an American.
+When a female cop (Miki Sugimoto) is attacked by a rapist, she takes matters into her own hands, killing him without realising the extra political consequences of him being a foreign diplomat.
 After this incident comes to light she is stripped of her badge and imprisoned, however she is soon approached by the shady “Tokyo Metropolitan Police Section Zero” who offer her freedom in exchange for operating undercover as the nameless Zero Woman, allowing her to use any extrajudicial methods to complete her missions.
 After a politician’s daughter is kidnapped, she is put on the case and it is up to her to infiltrate the gang and secure the return of his daughter via any means necessary, encouraged to use maximum prejudice to avoid arrests and thus media attention on the politician.
 Zero Woman must not only outfight the gang but also outsmart them as any risk of exposure would prove deadly for her as well as the kidnap victim.

 Miki Sugimoto’s finest hour comes with the portrayal of Zero Woman, which requires a high degree of understated restraint that few other actresses in the genre would have been able to handle.
 Her character is forced to endure numerous rapes and nearly endless acts of violence in order to gain the trust of the suspicious gang.
 With every incident, she has to detach herself and is very much a coiled spring tightening each time; by the final act, she is fit to burst, but still has to suppress her anger until the last minute.
 Adapted from another manga by Toru Shinohara which was very much taking advantage of the new “outlaw detective” genre made popular by Dirty Harry, Zero Woman is nasty nihilistic film high on the sleaze factor with a constant slew of sexual violence throughout the entire runtime.
 Whilst difficult to watch at times, the film certainly doesn’t pull any punches and eventually serves to make the spectacularly violent ending extra satisfying.